City ranking guide

 Rights-aware reviews

-Review text is not copied from third-party platforms.
 Review references need display rights, attribution, and source context before appearing.

 Careful display order